vacp2p/rfc/content/docs/rfcs/17/README.md

 The value of `T` is application-dependent.
 See section [Recommended System Parameters](#recommended-system-parameters) for some recommended ways to set a sensible `T` value.
-Peers subscribed to a spam-protected `pubsubTopic` are only allowed to send one message per `epoch` (messaging rate MAY be enforced for `WakuMessages` with a specific `contetTopic` published on a `pubsubTopic`, but that is an implementation choice).
+Peers subscribed to a spam-protected `pubsubTopic` are only allowed to send one message per `epoch` (messaging rate MAY be enforced for `WakuMessages` with a specific `contentTopic` published on a `pubsubTopic`, but that is an implementation choice).

 ## SetUp and Registration
 Peers subscribed to a specific `pubsubTopic` form a [rln group](/spec/32).